What Does Korean Rice Cake Taste Like?

 For savory dishes, rice cakes are often cooked with flavorful sauces such as soy sauce, gochujang (Korean chili paste), or doenjang (fermented soybean paste).
 These sauces infuse the rice cakes with a rich umami taste and create a delicious balance of flavors.

-See also A Delicious Recipe for Deep-Fried Rice Cake
+See also Make a Delicious Rice Cake Pizza in Minutes

 On the other hand, sweet rice cakes are enjoyed as a dessert or snack.
 They are often coated with various toppings such as powdered sugar, sesame seeds, or sweet bean paste.
 The combination of the chewy rice cake and the sweet toppings creates a delightful treat that satisfies both the palate and the senses.